 Iran launched a much more successful attack on September 14, 2019, using at least 18 UAVs and three low-flying cruise missiles to destroy parts of the Saudi oil processing facility at Abqaiq and the oil fields at Khurais.
-The precisely targeted attack shut down half of Saudi oil production, which is approximately equivalent to 5 percent of global oil production.
-Although Iran denied responsibility, U.S. intelligence sources identified the launch site as the Ahvaz air base in southwest Iran, about 650 kilometers north of Abqaiq.37
+The precisely targeted attack shut down half of Saudi Arabia's oil production, which was approximately equivalent to 5 percent of global oil production.
+Although Iran denied responsibility, U.S. intelligence sources identified the launch site as the Ahvaz air base in southwest Iran about 650 kilometers north of Abqaiq.53

 Iran also used ballistic missiles to attack two Iraqi bases hosting U.S. military personnel on January 8, 2020, in retaliation for an earlier U.S. strike that killed IRGC Quds Force commander General Qassem Soleimani.
-Iran launched 16 short-range ballistic missiles across the border from three bases inside Iran, with 12 reaching the targeted bases: 11 struck al-Asad air base in western Iraq, and one struck a base near the northern Iraqi city of Irbil.
-No U.S. personnel were killed, although over 100 were later treated for traumatic brain injuries.
+Of the 16 short-range ballistic missiles launched from three bases inside Iran, 12 reached their targets: 11 struck al-Asad air base in western Iraq, and one struck a base near the northern Iraqi city of Irbil.
+54 No U.S. personnel were killed, but more than 100 were later treated for traumatic brain injuries.

-The backbone of the Iranian ballistic missile force is the Shahab series of road-mobile surface-to-surface missiles, which are based on Soviet-designed Scud missiles.
-The Shahab missiles are potentially capable of carrying nuclear, chemical, or biological warheads in addition to conventional high-explosive warheads.
+The backbone of the Iranian ballistic missile force is the Shahab series of road-mobile surface-to-surface missiles.
+Based on Soviet-designed Scud missiles, the Shahabs are potentially capable of carrying nuclear, chemical, or biological warheads in addition to conventional high-explosive warheads.
 Their relative inaccuracy (compared to NATO ballistic missiles) limits their effectiveness unless they are employed against large soft targets like cities.
 Tehran's heavy investment in such weapons has fueled speculation that the Iranians intend eventually to replace the conventional warheads on their longer-range missiles with nuclear warheads.
-As the Nuclear Threat Initiative has observed, "Iran's rapidly improving missile capabilities have prompted concern from international actors such as the United Nations, the United States and Iran's regional neighbors."
-39
+As noted, Iran is the only country known to have developed missiles with a range of 2,000 kilometers that did not already have a nuclear capability.55 an estimated range of 500 kilometers or 310 miles) and Shahab-3 (with an estimated range of 900 kilometers or 560 miles).
+It now can produce its own variants of these missiles as well as longer-range Ghadr-1 and Qiam missiles.
+56

-Iran is not a member of the Missile Technology Control Regime, and it has sought aggressively to acquire, develop, and deploy a wide spectrum of ballistic missile, cruise missile, and space launch capabilities.
-During the 1980-1988 Iran-Iraq war, Iran acquired Soviet-made Scud-B missiles from Libya and later acquired North Korean-designed Scud-C and No-dong missiles, which it renamed the Shahab-2 (with an estimated range of 500 kilometers or 310 miles) and Shahab-3 (with an estimated range of 900 kilometers or 560 miles).
-It now can produce its own variants of these missiles as well as longer-range Ghadr-1 and Qiam missiles.40
+Iran is not a member of the Missile Technology Control Regime.
+Instead, it has sought aggressively to acquire, develop, and deploy a wide spectrum of ballistic missile, cruise missile, and space launch capabilities.
+During the Iran-Iraq war, Iran acquired Soviet-made Scud-B missiles from Libya and later acquired North Korean-designed Scud-C and Nodong missiles, which it renamed the Shahab-2 (with

 Iran's Shahab-3 and Ghadr-1, which is a modified version of the Shahab-3 with a smaller warhead but greater range (about 1,600 kilometers or 1,000 miles), are considered more reliable and advanced than the North Korean No-dong missile from which they are derived.
-Although early variants of the Shahab-3 missile were relatively inaccurate, Tehran was able to adapt and employ Chinese guidance technology to improve strike accuracy significantly.
+Although early variants of the Shahab-3 missile were relatively inaccurate, "Iran has employed Chinese guidance technology on later variants to significantly improve strike accuracy."
 In 2014, then-Defense Intelligence Agency Director Lieutenant General Michael T. Flynn warned that:

 Iran can strike targets throughout the region and into Eastern Europe.
 In addition to its growing missile and rocket inventories, Iran is seeking to enhance [the] lethality and effectiveness of existing systems with improvements in accuracy and warhead designs.
-Iran is developing the Khalij Fars, an anti-ship ballistic missile which could threaten maritime activity throughout the Persian Gulf and Strait of Hormuz.42
+Iran is developing the Khalij Fars, an anti-ship ballistic missile which could threaten maritime activity throughout the Persian Gulf and Strait of Hormuz.
+Iran's Simorgh space launch vehicle shows the country's intent to develop intercontinental ballistic missile (ICBM) technology58